 A. Authority and Amendment.
 This policy is approved by the President, in accordance with Section 2.2-2817.1 of the Code of Virginia.
 The President has delegated to the Chief Human Resources Officer the authority to make minor or technical revisions or amendments to this policy.

 - Determination of Position Eligibility.
-Supervisors should begin identifying positions as eligible or ineligible for telecommuting upon publication of this policy, with reference to the list of non-eligible positions provided by Human Resources and in accordance with Section IV(A) of this Policy.
+Supervisors should begin identifying positions as eligible or ineligible for remote work upon publication of this policy, with reference to the list of non-eligible positions provided by Human Resources and in accordance with Section IV(A) of this Policy.